nodeca/nodeca/docs/nodeca-technical/router.md

   - search
 ```

+**CAUTION**.
+NEVER give direct access to methods, that posts data.
+That will
+cause CSRF vulnerability. **ONCE AGAIN**.
+Only give direct access to "read"
+methods, with will not modify data.
+Posting should be done ONLY via realtime
+call, when user click on links, buttons, and so on.

 **NOTICE** Before dispatching "direct" invocator, we try to find appropriate
-route for it, and if found - redirect there with 301 code.
-Algorithm of
+"SEO" route for it, and if exists - redirect there with 301 code.
-searching "appropriate" URL is as follows:
+Here is algorithm, how to find "appropriate" URL:

 -   find all possible routes for given method
 -   filter out routes with same amount (and names) of params
--   use first route which param rules given values
+-   use first route which param rules fit given values

 For example, using routes map from above: